Rules and Guidelines

 - GUNS – Firearms are prohibited from SYBC grounds from May 1 through October 1.
 This includes rifles, shotguns, BB guns, pellet guns, handguns, etc. Concealed handguns, carried in accordance with Oregon State Law, are excepted from this rule.

 - SMOKING – If you smoke, please use courtesy and smoke away from other members.
 Do not smoke in the BBQ area.
 Do not throw cigarette butts on the ground.
+Smoking is not permitted in any of the covered areas.
+This includes the BBQ structure, as well as the shade structures on the beach.

 - DRUGS – No illicit drugs are allowed on SYBC grounds.
 Illicit drugs are defined by the SYBC Board as any illegal drugs, as well as marijuana.
 Immediate action will be taken by the board if this rule is violated.